firelightrpg/Reignfall/recap.md

 The farmers expressed their gratitude and relayed the story of a trader’s cog that stopped along the Delimbiyr to harvest mushrooms in the Blackbranch forest.
 Several were taken and the few that managed to escape fled without their companions.

+The family hosted the defenders for the night, and planned to change residences to avoid the wrath of any returning houseguards.

+During the night, some of the party began experiencing vivid and unsettling dreams, filled with spiderwebs, eerie whispers, and a sense of impending doom.

+Continuing into the forest, some had vivid and unsettling dreams of spiderwebs, eerie whispers, and a sense of impending doom.

+The forest became darker and the atmosphere took on an eerie and foreboding quality.
+The trees became gnarled and twisted, their branches interlaced with thick cobwebs that stretch from trunk to trunk like a sinister tapestry, reinforcing the fairy’s cautions and the recent nightmares.

+After moving toward a webbed clearing, the company managed to get the drop on the arachnids, achieving surprise by Mara drawing them out with a mage hand plucking a nearby web, with knowledge from Theren’s familiar terrain.

+What could have been a dangerous encounter was defeated without injury.

+What lies ahead? <cue dramatic music>

+The farmers relayed the traders name is Cara and she is a Sword Coast trader tha usually works the Delimbiyr River trade route.
+She is an accomplished navigator and knowledgeable merchant.

+Cara is a young woman with short, dark hair and piercing brown eyes.
+She is of average height and build, with a wiry strength that comes from years of traveling the Sword Coast.
+She is often dressed in simple, practical clothing, but she always wears a silver necklace with a pendant of a wolf's head.

+    She has a tattoo of a wolf's paw on her left forearm.
+    She has a scar on her right cheek from a bear attack.
+    She has a silver earring in her right ear.

+Her crew has been asking around and offering a reward for her safe return.

 ## Session 0
 All of the technical and rules details are here [session 0 document](https://docs.google.com/document/d/1cXXC0yDAo55sgE_0qbyLjsV7GvXNz2fN0aEy5-_713w/edit?usp=sharing)